Third Militarism: 1939 plebiscite and election

-The president's proposal was held on 18 June and accepted by the plebiscite on with 90% of the vote despite opposition from APRA and some junior army officers.
+The president's proposal was held on 18 June and accepted by the plebiscite with 87.83% of the vote despite opposition from APRA and some junior army officers.

-The Concentration Naciónal was made out of non-fascist and anti-fascist sectors which included industrialists and moderate members of the oligarchy in its ranks.
+The Concentration Naciónal was made out of non-fascist and anti-fascist sectors which included industrialists and moderate members of the oligarchy.
 They promoted greater expenditure of the state, capital investment in the industry and liberalisation of the political scene.

 The opposition was represented by José Quesada Larrea, who formed the Frente Patriótica.
 He was described as "weak" and "ineffectual" by Frederick B. Pike.
 The party had the support of Vincente Villaran and his conservative associates as well as Luis Flores (in-exile) and his faction of the UR.
-Their ranks included the Oligarchical right led by cotton planter Pedro Beltrán, which advocated for free-market policies and an Authoritarian state.
-After purchasing the newspaper La Prensa, Quesada Larrea used it as a vehicle to attack his opposition and accused that Manuel Prado would be unsuitable to lead Peru due to his family background.
+Their ranks included the oligarchical right led by cotton planter Pedro Beltrán, which advocated for free-market policies and an authoritarian state.
+After purchasing the newspaper La Prensa, Quesada Larrea used it as a vehicle to attack his opposition and accused that Manuel Prado would be unfit to lead Peru due to his family background.
+On 20 October, the newspaper was shut down by the government which found its comments unacceptable, leaving Quesada Larrea bereft of a key instrument to promote his campaign.

 Both parties approached APRA, who became considerably divided between which candidate to endorse.
-In the end, APRA ordered it's members to abstain from voting, though some members chose to support Manuel Prado through publishing issues of the newspaper La Tribuna.

-Manuel Prado's strong appeal for moderation and staunch anti-fascism won the party's support, who believed that he was more advantageous to the party than Quesada Larrea.
-Manuel Prado was also supported by Ortega's faction of the UR and the Peruvian Communist Party.
+In the end, APRA ordered its members to abstain from voting, though some rogue members chose to support Manuel Prado through their newspaper La Tribuna.
+Ultimately, his strong appeal for moderation and staunch anti-fascism won the support of the APRA members who voted, as they believed he was more advantageous to the party's interests than Quesada Larrea.
+Ortega's faction of the UR and the Peruvian Communist Party also supported him.

-In the midst of counting the votes, army officer Remigio Morales Bermúdez was killed in Trujillo as part of a conspiracy with APRA support to disorientate the army.
-The incident was a disappointment to the public, who had hoped for effective and long-lasting moderation.

 On 1 December, Manuel Prado was declared the victor with around 263000 votes to Quesada Larrea's 76000.